xinhuang/xinhuang.github.com/_drafts/clang-tutorial-the-ast-matcher.md

+---
+title: "Clang Tutorial: The AST Matcher"
+layout: post
+category : Clang
+tagline: "using AST matcher to find pass-by-value std::vector arguments" tags : [c++, howto]
+---
+{% include JB/setup %}

-# Clang Playground: The AST Matcher
+# Clang Tutorial: The AST Matcher

 In [previous post] we have made a simple Clang tool that will print all the declarations in a given source file.
 Now Let's try to make another tool to detect when a _std::vector_